OPBOY1203/redmind/write-ups/pivoting-ligolo-ng/README.md

-# HTB Academy: [Pivoting, Tunneling, and Port Forwarding](https://academy.hackthebox.com/module/details/158) – Skills Assessment
+# Pivoting, Tunneling & Port Forwarding – Practical Operator Notes from HTB Academy

 ## A hands‑on how‑to and post‑action report for multi‑hop tunneling and manual routing